Krischan74/RTCWHQ/README.md

 <a name="generalissues"></a>
 ### General Issues
 - the "cartoonpainted_400000.pth" model is a factor 4x only upscaling model, consider this!
+- the "ReducedColorsAttempt.pth" model is a factor 4x only upscaling model, consider this!
 - you're an ATI rebel and don't like nVidia?
-Bad luck - ESRGAN is based on CUDA, though it can run very slow on a CPU
+Bad luck - ESRGAN is based on CUDA, though it can run very slow on a CPU - set the variable **target** from **cuda** to **cpu** to switch
 - ESRGAN uses a lot of GPU VRAM so there is a limitation for input scale, an estimated maximum value for 8GB VRAM is 1024x512 = 524288 Pixels
-- input images above this size are resized by factor 2 until they are below this limit!
+- input images above this size are resized by factor 2 until they are below this limit, if the flag is set!
 - this is because it will result in errors if you try to enlarge a large texture, it must stay below this limit unless you have dozens of GB of VRAM
-- Alpha textures can sometimes make trouble - most of them are scaled properly with the default settings but sometimes you must tweak them later, see Tweaking for more details
+- Alpha textures can sometimes make trouble - most of them are scaled properly with the default settings but sometimes you must tweak them later or delete from from the source PK3s, see Tweaking for more details
 - Loading times.
 Even with ETlegacy the loading times increase a lot with huge textures.
 You should really run ET from a M.2 SSD with four PCIe lanes :-)
-- you'll need a lot of VRAM to play RTCW/ET with HQ textures, scaling to 2048 Pixels consume approximately 2-3GB of VRAM on a single map
+- you'll need a lot of VRAM to play RTCW/ET with HQ textures, scaling to 2048 Pixels consume approximately 2-3GB of VRAM on a single map, RTCW/ET may even crash
+- sometimes I've experienced an endless loop with the ESRGAN resize/scale loop but I couldn't find the problem, to avoid this make sure you're converting ONLY textures with a power of two resolution (2^x = 128x128, 128x256, 512x512, 1024x512 and so on)
+- some custom maps MAY contain invalid images, I've found textures with very unusual resolutions or even PCX images named as TGA
+- rtcwhq tries to convert them but I haven't test all maps available out there so expect the unexpected (though the standard PK3s should convert without any issues)

 <a name="rtcwissues"></a>
 ### RTCW won't start with HQ textures